-The Add-On Instruction is now visible in the ladder logic.
-Observe that the procedure has also imported data types and controller tags associated with the Add-On Instruction.
+The Optional Add-On Instruction will now be visible in the ladder logic.
+Observe that the procedure has also imported data types and controller tags associated with the Optional Add-On Instruction.

-You will notice that new tags have been imported: MVI56MNETCEthernet, MVI56MNETCClock, and four MESSAGE tags.
+You will notice that new tags have been imported: four Message tags, MVI56MNETClock and MVI56MNETEthernet tags.

-- 3 In the Add-On Instruction, click the [...] button next to any MSG tag to open the Message Configuration dialog box. - 4 Click the COMMUNICATION tab and then click the Browse button.
+- In the Add-On Instruction, click the [...] button next to each MSG tag to open the Message Configuration tag. - 4 Click the Communication tab and click the Browse button as follows.